lorebooks-wiki/registry/README.md

 Here are the domains we currently manage here for our subdomain service:

-* `lorebooks.wiki` - @lorebooks-wiki's flagship domain for our subdomain service, primarly used for digital gardens and wiki/documentation sites.
+* `lorebooks.wiki` - @lorebooks-wiki's flagship domain for our subdomain service, primarily used for digital gardens and wiki/documentation sites.
 * `stellapent.wiki` - Maintained by @ajhalili2006, used for all things related to Stellapent Cier universe in Gildedguy Stories series, although anyone in the Hyun's Dojo community can use it similarly to `lorebooks.wiki`.

 If you do use (not only) Cloudflare as nameservers and/or want to team up with us to help maintain the service (maybe have some spare domains to donate to us